20 Scary Podcasts That Will Keep You Up at Night

 Within the Wires

 From the creators of Welcome to Night Vale, Within the Wires is another immersive fiction podcast with standalone stories and a different focus for each of the five seasons, the most recent of which being “Voicemail,” which launched on August 25, 2020.
 The choice is yours on whether to start from the very beginning or perhaps start with season 3.
 Written by Jeffrey Cranor and Janina Matthewson, the first series “Relaxation Cassettes” takes shape as a nameless medical inmate (you) who listens to a relaxation audio course created by The Institute.
 The soothing yet eerie narration by Janina Matthewson combined with original music from Mary Epworth creates a spine-tingling, unnerving effect for you as the listener.
 As you progress through the relaxation cassettes—along with the podcast—more is revealed and you’re left wondering what you got yourself into.
 Do you feel yourself relaxing?
 Can you truly trust the narrator?
 Only time will tell.
-If you’re looking for other ways to relax, here are 25 ways you can relax that don’t cost a cent.
+If you want to use your podcast time to stay informed, try one of these political podcasts that are full of information.

 Halloween Unmasked is the podcast for you if looking behind the scenes at a classic horror story is more your cup of tea.
 Film critic Amy Nicholson reviews everything behind the Halloween movie franchise, covering everything from John Carpenter’s original Halloween from 1978 to four decades later in 2018.
 While these podcasts may terrify your children, here are some of the best podcasts for kids that they will absolutely love.